-From its humble beginnings in a converted Boston, MA horse barn in 1936 with only a handful of employees and a few dozen customers, UniFirst has grown to employ over 14,000 employee Team Partners who serve more than 300,000 business customer locations from over 250 facilities in North America and Europe.
+From its humble beginnings in a converted Boston, MA horse barn in 1936 with only a handful of employees and a few dozen customers, UniFirst has grown to employ over 14,000 employee Team Partners who serve more than 300,000 business customer locations from 260 facilities in North America and Europe.

 Now a 21st century leader in the textile services industry, UniFirst continues to grow by providing the highest quality products and unmatched customer service.